 Even though battery life is long-lasting, it is not the same throughout its period.
-Lithium-ion batteries tend to decrease in terms of capability and performance as time passes by.
+In lithium-ion battery vs lithium polymer battery, Lithium-ion batteries tend to decrease in terms of capability and performance as time passes by.

-These types of batteries are not suitable for extremely rough usages as they do not have much robust technology.
-As these batteries have liquid chemical electrolyte inside them, these batteries can get punctured easily with minimal force.
+These types of batteries are not suitable for extremely rough usage as they do not have much robust technology.
+As these batteries have liquid chemical electrolytes inside them, these batteries can get punctured easily with minimal force.

-At high temperatures, that is likely in cases for smartphones as the smartphones tend to overhat, the battery becomes unstable and can catch fire.
-Altough electronic controllers are used to regulate the temperature, still its quite unsafe to use these batteries in portable gadgets.
+At high temperatures, that is likely in cases for smartphones as the smartphones tend to overheat, the battery becomes unstable and can catch fire.
+Although electronic controllers are used to regulate the temperature, it is still quite unsafe to use these batteries in portable gadgets.

 What is a Lithium Polymer battery?

 The lithium polymer batteries are versatile in nature and therefore are available in different shapes and sizes.
-Most of the lithium-poly batteries are light-weighted.
+Most of the lithium-poly batteries are light in weight.

 Merits of Lithium-poly Battery: